eyal-lezmy/android-things-workshop/README.md

 What this means basically is that you can connect up to 2 PWM devices, up to 15 GPIO devices, the Raspberry Pi also has 1 port to connect I²C, SPI and UART devices.
 Each of these interfaces has a name (e.g.: "BCM4", "UART0", "PWM0").
 When you connect a component (e.g. an LED) to the board, you will need to know the name of the connector to communicate with the component.

-### Discovering the RainbowHAT
+### Discovering the Rainbow HAT

-The RainbowHAT is a board that features sensors, inputs, and displays you can directly plug onto the Raspberry Pi.
+The Rainbow HAT is a board that features sensors, inputs, and displays you can directly plug onto the Raspberry Pi.
 It makes it easy to get started with Android Things, skipping the (fun, but time consuming) components wiring part.

-Here is a list of the different RainbowHAT components, and their associated connector names:
+Here is a list of the different Rainbow HAT components, and their associated connector names:

 * **Red LED**: "BCM6"
 * **Green LED**: "BCM19"